CiscoISE/terraform-provider-ciscoise/docs/resources/anc_policy.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on AncPolicy.
-  This resource allows the client to update an ANC policy.
-    This resource allows the client to delete an ANC policy.
-    This resource allows the client to create an ANC policy.
+  This resource allows the client to update an ANC policy.This resource allows the client to delete an ANC policy.This resource allows the client to create an ANC policy.
 ---

 # ciscoise_anc_policy (Resource)

 It manages create, read, update and delete operations on AncPolicy.

-  This resource allows the client to update an ANC policy.
+  - This resource allows the client to update an ANC policy.
-  This resource allows the client to delete an ANC policy.
+  - This resource allows the client to delete an ANC policy.
-  This resource allows the client to create an ANC policy.
+  - This resource allows the client to create an ANC policy.

 ## Example Usage